 Hyperlinks are your connection to the outside world.

 Web readers are used to interactive reading – jumping between pages and following interesting side notes.
-The user experience your blog post will be providing shouldn’t be different.
+The user experience your blog post provides shouldn’t be different.

 To err is human; to use spell checker, divine.

 Can’t stand to look at the screen for one more second?
 No problem.
 Send the text to family members and friends to have another look at it.
 Fresh eyes will provide new insights and are always sharper when it comes to spelling errors.
 Get your blog template content right before hitting publish.